 We citizens will have to.
 We must work together closely, and control our “gut” reactions — which while they sometimes partake of common sense, are also deeply entwined with our fallen reason and passions.
 It is “natural” to be tribalist and side with those who look like us, in the same sense and for the same reasons it is “natural” to lie, to cheat and to steal.
 That “natural” man is doomed to die.

 Downtown Dallas is a ghost town, with traffic blocked off from my neighborhood, which as of this morning was still a vast crime scene.
 Oh yes, I live down here.
 The shooting started in a park where I’d walked my dog the night before, and had almost decided to take her again last night.
 Instead, I was on my way to a restaurant when I saw a vast wave of police vans hurtling down the street.
 I rolled my eyes, and asked someone: “Is Obama in town?
 Or are the police on strike?”
 That drew a nervous chuckle.
 It’s illegal for policemen to go on strike, for excellent reasons I don’t need to explain.

 As I sat peacefully eating Mexican food served me by third-generation Latinos, near a tired-looking black guy who’d just come from work, we learned what was actually happening.
 Together, we watched the scene unfold on TV — as 15 years ago, I stood with a crowd in a New York City Starbucks and watched 9/11 happen.

-The real split, as Alexander Solzhenitsyn knew, runs not between parties, races or religions.
+The real split, as Aleksandr Solzhenitsyn knew, runs not between parties, races or religions.
 It’s the line that divides the human heart itself …

 How bizarre it is to see a violent rampage on a monitor and recognize all the street signs, landmarks, storefronts … because all of it is still happening just two blocks down the street.
 When I finally walked the dog, my super warned me to make it brief: “There’s a least one active shooter still at large.”
 Uh, yeah, we made it brief.